-CZ later brought a pistol version of the CZ Scorpion Evo 3 to the US market in the early 2000s, with the goal of bringing a design to market to compete with the outdated and very expensive H&K UMP.
+CZ later brought a pistol version of the CZ Scorpion Evo 3 to the US market in the early 2000s, intending to bring a design to market to compete with the outdated and very expensive H&K UMP.

-There are a lot of police and military organizations around the world that are still using submachine guns.
+There is a lot of police and military organizations around the world that are still using submachine guns.

 So naturally, the CZ Scorpion showed up to take advantage of a lot of that market.
-Most notably, Egypt adopted the CZ Scorpion as a sub-gun.
+Most notably, Egypt adopted the CZ Scorpion is a sub-gun.

 The gun features a polymer receiver, which at the time of introduction made it a more modern gun than most of its contemporary counterparts.

 With the invention of pistol braces, the CZ Scorpion Micro became much more marketable in the US market.
 Before that, it was confined to pistol variants and SBRs, or short-barreled rifles.

 The look of the scorpion is pretty awesome but how does it stack up when you actually hold it to shoot it?